terales/blackbird-docs/src/content/docs/apps/Azure OpenAI.mdx

 - **Post-edit XLIFF file** Updates the targets of XLIFF 1.2 files

 	Optional inputs:
-	- Prompt: Add your linguistic criteria for postediting targets.
+	- Additional instructions: Add your linguistic criteria for postediting targets.
 	- Bucket size: Amount of translation units to process in the same request.
 (See dedicated section)
 	- Source and Target languages: By default, we get these values from the XLIFF header.
 You can provide different values, no specific format required.
-	- Glossary
+	- Glossary: Glossary file in TBX format.
+The glossary will be used to enhance the target text by incorporating relevant terms from the glossary where applicable.
+	- Update locked segments: If true, locked segments will be updated, otherwise they will be skipped.
+By default, this is set to false.
+	- Batch retry attempts: Number of attempts to retry the batch process in case of failure.
+By default, this is set to 2.
+	- Never fail: If true, the action will never fail even with the critical errrors, it will just return the exact same file as input and the error message.
+By default, this is set to true.

 - **Process XLIFF file** given an XLIFF file, processes each translation unit according to provided instructions (default is to translate source tags) and updates the target text for each unit.
-This action supports only version 1.2 of XLIFF currently.
+This action supports only version 1.2 and 2.1 of XLIFF currently.

 #### Bucket size, performance and cost